grafana/grafana/docs/sources/enterprise/usage-insights.md

 ## Presence Indicators

 Presence indicators are visible to all signed-in users on all dashboards.
-It shows the most recent users that interact with the dashboard (view it or query data).
-To see more information, click on the `+X` icon that opens the [Dashboard Usage]({{< relref "#dashboard-usage" >}}) panel.
+It shows the most recent users who interacted with the dashboard.

+To get more information, click on the `+X` icon that opens the [Dashboard Insights]({{< relref "#dashboard-insights" >}}) drawer.
 You can see the user's name by hovering the user's icon.

-{{< docs-imagebox img="/img/docs/enterprise/presence_indicators.png" max-width="700px" class="docs-image--no-shadow" >}}

 Users icons come from [Gravatar](https://gravatar.com).

+{{< docs-imagebox img="/img/docs/enterprise/presence_indicators.png" max-width="400px" class="docs-image--no-shadow" >}}

 You can choose your own definition of "recent" by setting it in the [configuration]({{< relref "../installation/configuration.md">}}) file.